 In fact, old-timers sometimes called them "breathing squats".
 By the time you get to the last few agonizing reps, you will be doing more breathing than squatting.
 One of the reasons so much growth is stimulated on this program is that the muscles of the upper body are constantly working to support the weight and to fill the lungs with air.
 Take as many deep breaths as necessary between reps.

 You must keep complete focus throughout the entire set.
-Convince yourself before you even get under the bar that you WILL NOT quit.
+Convince yourself before you even get under the bar that you will not quit.
 The only reason to stop short of 20 reps is going into the hole and being physically unable to stand back up.

 It is going to happen at some point; you will get into the bottom position and your legs will simply stop working.
 That's okay; next time you simply load the bar to the same weight and attack it again.